mkffm/mkffm/README.md

 Resulting ffmpeg binary License:  nonfree and unredistributable All contributions are welcome
 # mkffm-tiny
 This script will download and compile the smallest (but tested and working) static build of ffmpeg you could ever ask.
-All versions are hardcoded in the script for the moment.
-This may (or may not) change some time in the future.
+All external libs and supporting programs are pulled in from git, so expect the script to brake some times.
 This script is tested and working fine on Debian 8 and Ubuntu 14.04 and up.
 The resulting binary is only good for one purpose: To grab my favorite shows from my DVB-T USB STICK to MP4 file for watching later, using CRON, a custom ffmpeg grabbing script and this tiny ffmpeg binary on my raspberry-pi.
 Features:
 Enabled programs:		ffmpeg ffprobe
 External libraries:	libfdk_aac libx264
 Enabled decoders:		aac ac3 dvbsub h264 libfdk_aac mp2 mp3 mpeg2video mpegvideo
 Enabled encoders:		libfdk_aac libx264
 Enabled hwaccels:		none
 Enabled parsers:		aac ac3 dvbsub h264 mpeg4video mpegaudio mpegvideo
 Enabled demuxers:		mpegts
 Enabled muxers:		mov mp4
 Enabled protocols:	file http tcp udp
 Enabled filters:		aformat anull aresample atrim format null overlay scale setpts trim Enabled bsfs:			none
 Enabled indevs:		none
 Enabled outdevs:		none
 License:				nonfree and unredistributable